 If you're going to send us a photo Christmas card this year, I hope you make sure you're in it.
 We do love seeing your perfect children and grandchildren, and we hope you enjoy seeing our perfect children too.
 And that vista overlooking Barcelona on your 25th anniversary is lovely.
 But without you in the picture, too, the card simply doesn’t mean as much to us.
 Remember walking the high … [Read more...] about Your Photo Christmas Card Must Include This

 We may wish for the Norman Rockwell version of Thanksgiving, family smiling and laughing joyfully as they surround a table with a big ol’ turkey.
-Let’s be real.
+But let’s be real.
 Someone will say something provocative.
-Someone replies in anger.
+And then someone replies in anger.
 Old slights resurface.
 New ones leave a fresh cut.
-Tensions run high when people who normally don’t spend a lot of time together come together for an extended … [Read more...] about 3 Steps to Not Only Surviving, but Thriving, the Next 48 Hours
+Tensions run high when people who normally don’t spend a lot of time together come together for an … [Read more...] about Keys to Surviving and Thriving in the Holidays

 You won’t be vulnerable today.
 Me, neither.
 We all want to belong.
 The ways we can do that now are vast, particularly when we consider our online communities.
 But belonging is different than finding true connection.
 Belonging is being part of the running club, the worship team, the school improvement team, the neighborhood BUNCO group.
 But True Connection, which often begins … [Read more...] about Will You Be Vulnerable Today?